A variational formulation of the free energy of mixed quantum-classical systems: coupling classical and electronic density functional theories: Quantum-classical system in the Canonical ensemble: equilibrium density and variational formulation

 The total system is divided into a set of $\nmm$ identical classical particles, described by their classical positions $\boldqb=\{\varqb{1},\hdots,\varqb{\nmm}\}$ and linear momentum $\boldpb=\{\varpb{1},\hdots,\varpb{\nmm}\}$ and a set of $\nqm$ identical quantum particles described by their position variables $\boldqs=\{\varqs{1},\hdots,\varqs{\nqm}\}$.

 \gj{The total Hamiltonian is written as the sum of the QM and MM Hamiltonians, and a QM/MM coupling term, namely}

-In the rest of the paper, explicit dependency on the $\qmb$ and $\mmb$ variables will be dropped for concision when unambiguous.
+\manulast{Notice that the form of the QM/MM Hamiltonian as written in Eq. \eqref{eq:fulh_split} can actually be obtained as the partial Wigner transformation of a purely QM Hamiltonian, and where the Wigner transformation is done only on the $\nmm$ particles.} In the rest of the paper, explicit dependency on the $\qmb$ and $\mmb$ variables will be dropped for concision when unambiguous.
 In Eq.\eqref{eq:fulh_split}, $\hathqm$ is the quantum Hamiltonian operator describing $\nqm$ quantum identical particles of mass $m$ (typically electrons). \gj{These particles interact with an external potential $\vextqm(\varqs{})$, which is local in the position representation, and with each other through a pairwise potential $\wqm(\varqs{i},\varqs{j})$. } The explicit form of $\hathqm$ reads then

 with

 Then, $\hmm$ is the classical \manu{model} Hamiltonian function representing $\nmm$ identical particles of mass $M$, in interaction with a local external potential $\vextmm(\varqb{})$ and interacting among themselves through a local pairwise potential $\wmm(\varqb{i},\varqb{j})$. \gj{These are typically effective particles, such as atoms or rigid molecules, and they interact with each other through parametrized force fields. } The explicit form of the classical Hamiltonian $\hmm$ reads then